Photo of Moa Jederström

 Sports and Exercise Medicine + Child and Adolescent Psychiatry

-The negative impacts of sports injuries, mental health problems, and unhealthy sports cultures highlight the importance of preventing adverse health consequences, health promotion work, and the need to develop sustainable and safe sports environments for all athletes.
+The negative impacts of sports injuries, mental health problems, and unhealthy sports cultures highlight the importance of preventing adverse health consequences, promoting health, and the need to develop sustainable and safe sports environments for all athletes.
+Many sports participants are children and adolescents, spending as much time in sports as they do in school or at home.
+However, sports environments often lack the well-developed protective mechanisms for minors that exist in schools or homes.

 About me